latinogino/shelly-exporter/README.md

 ## Features

 - Supports both legacy `/status` and modern `/rpc/EM.GetStatus` Shelly APIs (no credentials required).
+  The exporter first calls `/rpc/EM.GetStatus?id=0` as recommended by current Shelly firmware documentation and falls back to the legacy call shape for older devices.
 - Exposes per-phase power, voltage, current, energy, and returned energy metrics.
 - Provides a `shelly_up` gauge to indicate device availability.